agroimpacts/cnn-generalization-enhancement/README.md

 With a catalog mapping imagery collected in the growing season (gs) and dry season (os) to labels.
 For this study, the model was trained and validated using dry season imagery only.

 To access the data, use the AWS CLI to download the data to a local directory.
-We recommend making a new directory called “data” in your home directory, changing into that, and then using the sync function, as follows (note: this assumes a *nix-based terminal.
+We recommend making a new directory called “data” in your home directory, changing into that, and then using the sync function, as follows (note: this assumes a *nix-based terminal).

 ```
 cd ~